-It is possible for students to undertake some form of community service, including help with the teaching of younger pupils, sports leaders or reading leaders.
+It is possible for students to undertake some form of community service, including help with the teaching of younger pupils, sports leaders or reading leaders in school.
 This is encouraged and may take place either in Private Study time or at another time by arrangement with individual teachers.
+Many students choose to set up a regular volunteering placement off site, for example in a school, hospital or care home, through which they gain valuable skills and experiences.